youssefaltai/gso/examples/custom_ui/README.md

 Every subclass of `View` should implement its single abstract method `show()` that describes how the UI element will be displayed in the terminal.

 ### Examples
+**More practical examples on how you would use GSO with a custom UI are yet to be added soon.**
 1. [Color switcher](./example_1)